 At home, you probably don’t put much thought into where you stash your kids’ fast-pitch softballs or little league baseballs.
 As long as you’re not tripping over them, those balls are just fine where they’re at—in the trunk of your SUV or tossed in a bin that lives in the garage, right?

 But the professionals?
 They’re putting a lot of thought into baseball storage.
 In fact, two MLB teams—the Colorado Rockies and now the Arizona Diamondbacks—are turning to humidors to store baseballs.
 The Colorado Rockies have been employing the strategy for about 15 years.
-And now the Diamondbacks announced this season they too have plans to install a grandiose humidor at Chase Field.
+And now the Diamondbacks have installed a humidor at Chase Field.

 The idea is keeping baseballs in a humidor helps prevent balls from drying out, and thus carrying farther in high-elevation parks, ultimately driving up the game scores.
 In fact, Coors Field had earned the nickname “Coors Canaveral” in the early-2000’s, before humidors were used for storage, because so many home runs were being scored in the park.
 It raises the question: Are pitchers reluctant to play for teams in high-elevation cities because it could skew their stats, pulling down their “Earned Run Average,” or ERA?

 Here at Closetbox, we geek out on the science of storage, so let’s dig a little deeper.